Timeframe: October 2021 - May 2022

-Virtual Field Lab is an ongoing virtual reality research project in collaboration between ACCAD and the College of Social Work at the Ohio State University.
-Due to the Covid-19 pandemic, social work students could no longer visit sites for their field training in person.
-This VR simulation allows the social work students to embody someone they would potentially work with during their careers and experience the struggles their clients face firsthand.
+Virtual Field Lab is an ongoing virtual reality research project in collaboration between ACCAD and the College of Social Work at The Ohio State University.
+Due to the Covid-19 pandemic, social work students could no longer visit their field training sites in person.
+This VR simulation allows the social work students to embody someone they would potentially work with during their careers and experience the struggles some of their clients face.
 The users embody the main character Stephan who needs to get to his daughter by a set time, but he recently lost his job and apartment and he has to go to the public library to fill out an application for food assistance and medical benefits, as well as visit the food pantry to pick up some items for his daughter.
 This simulation allows students to experience some of the anxiety that comes with facing such challenges, which gives them a unique perspective into someone else's life and problems, leading them to empathize more when helping clients during difficult times.
 The goal is to provide an effective virtual training experience that can be incorporated as a supplemental resource to the regular curriculum and field activities.

-Responsibilities: During my ACCAD Graduate Research Associateship, I worked on the Library and Food Pantry scenes in Unity, and I helped model environment assets and grabbable items for the shelves.
-I designed and created posters for the pantry, signage, item packaging, and flyers that users can find scattered around different spaces.
-I also designed the magazines and some book covers for the library that the users can pick up and interact with.
+Responsibilities: During my ACCAD Graduate Research Associateship, I worked on the Library and Food Pantry scenes in Unity, and I 3D modeled some environment assets and grabbable items for the shelves.
+I created posters for the virtual pantry, signage, item packaging, and flyers that users can find scattered around different spaces.
+I designed the magazines and some book covers for the virtual library that the users can pick up and interact with.
 I also helped during user testing sessions, and I conducted research and visits to relevant sites in order to collect realistic references for the virtual environments and assets.

 Team: Maria Palazzi, Vita Berezina-Blackburn, Jeremy Patterson, Shadrick Addy, Lauren Mclnroy, Katie Klakos, Catherine Hechmer, M.F.
 Yang Chen, Maya Jenkins, Sruthi Ammannagari, Heran Zhou, Mila Gajic